Dental Implant Restorations

 Dental implants can be used in different ways to accommodate the unique needs of each patient.
-At Roberts Dental Group, Dr. Justin Roberts works with patients to find the ideal implant solution, which may include one of the following types:
+At Roberts Dental Group, Dr. Roberts works with patients and their oral surgeon to find the ideal implant solution, which may include one of the following types:

 Patients needing to replace only one tooth, or multiple in separate areas of the mouth, may be eligible for single-tooth implants.
 This option includes an individual dental implant post to support a dental crown.

 If you are missing multiple teeth next to each other, Dr. Roberts may recommend an implant-supported bridge.
 Unlike a traditional bridge, a dental implant is used to support one or more of the missing teeth, allowing for a secure prosthesis to be attached.

 For those with several missing or severely damaged teeth, implant-supported dentures offer an enhanced alternative to removable dentures.
 Dr. Roberts will design a custom prosthesis for the arch needing a replacement, which will be anchored to the jawbone via strategically placed dental implant posts.

 To begin the dental implant process, Dr. Roberts will work with your oral surgeon to plan the intricate details of your implant procedure.
 A comprehensive oral evaluation will be performed to ensure the utmost precision during your implant placement surgery.
 Once the posts have been implanted, Dr. Roberts can fabricate a temporary restoration to be attached to your posts.